-Weld comes with a servlet listener which bootstraps the CDI environment, registers the BeanManager in JNDI and provides injection into servlets.
-Basically, it emulates some of the work done by the Java EE container.
-(But you don't get enterprise features such as session beans and container-managed transactions.)
+Weld comes with servlet integration extension which bootstraps the CDI environment and provides injection into servlets components.
+Basically, it emulates some of the work done by the Java EE container, but you don't get the enterprise features such as session beans and container-managed transactions.